Fall weather means you need a little extra help with your hair. Get fall hair care tips, from products to styling ideas, in this post.

 Ditch your ponytail

-During the summer, you want to pull your hair back into a ponytail and get it off of your neck so your neck is not as hot.
+During the summer, you put your hair in a ponytail to get it off of your neck so your neck is not as hot.
 And then your entire body ends up cooling down.
 It makes sense.

-Traction alopecia is also caused by tight buns, braids, and similar hairstyles, and unfortunately, is irreversible.
+Traction alopecia is also caused by tight buns, braids, and similar hairstyles.
+And, unfortunately, it’s irreversible.

-It does take about six months before traction alopecia is permanent, though.
-So, during the fall, keep your hair down instead of pulling it back.
-It’ll give your hair a break from the breakage caused by ponytails and a chance to rest.
+The good news is it does take about six months before traction alopecia is permanent.
+So, during the fall months, keep your hair down instead of pulling it back to give your hair a chance to rest.

-And, if you can’t not keep your hair in a bun (like maybe it’s a job requirement or something similar), make sure you at least sleep with your hair loose to combat potential traction alopecia at night.
+And, if you must keep your hair in a bun (for a job requirement or something similar), make sure you sleep with your hair loose to combat potential traction alopecia at night.

 Use volumizing products

-I have a volumizing spray that I love to use during the fall.
-During the warmer months, the humidity works in your favor to give your hair an extra lift.
-You don’t get that from the dry weather that comes in the fall.
-So you have to help yourself out.
+I have a volumizing spray that I love.
+During the warmer months, the humidity levels give your hair an extra lift.
+You don’t get that from fall’s dry air.
+So you have to help your hair get any sort of bounce and body.

 Flip your hair upside down, then use a volumizing spray on the hair near the nape of your neck.
 Flip your hair back over and tease it with your fingers to give it a boost.